Dramatic Chipmunk

 Dramatic Chipmunk is a viral Internet video.
 The video is a five-second clip of a prairie dog (erroneously referred to as a chipmunk) turning its head while the camera zooms in and dramatic music is played.

 Origins

-The clip became widely known through uploads on YouTube and CollegeHumor on June 19, 2007.
+The clip of the prairie dog is from the Japanese television variety show Hello!
+Morning featuring the girl group Mini-Moni's segment, Mini-Moni Chiccha.
+The video consists of a prairie dog inside a transparent box being shown to Mini-Moni.
+It became widely known through uploads on YouTube and CollegeHumor on June 19, 2007.
 An earlier and identical version, titled as Dramatic Look, had been uploaded to YouTube on June 6, 2007.

-The clip of the prairie dog is from the Japanese television show Hello!
-Morning featuring Mini-Moni's segment, Mini-Moni Chiccha.
-The clip has a prairie dog inside a transparent box being shown to the hosts in the studio.
-CollegeHumor also released a longer clip under the title Undramatic Chipmunk, showing how the video looked in the original Japanese version.
+CollegeHumor also released a longer clip under the title Undramatic Chipmunk, showing how the video looked originally.

 The audio used in Dramatic Chipmunk – sometimes known as the "Dun dun duuun!" sting – is taken from the score of the 1974 Mel Brooks film Young Frankenstein, which was composed by two-time Oscar nominee (and longtime Brooks collaborator) John Morris, and orchestrated by Morris and EGOT recipient Jonathan Tunick.